Sollipulli: Glaciers

 Both the main caldera and the Alpehué crater contain glaciers, which in the caldera reached a thickness of 650 m in 1992 and fills it; the total volume was estimated at 6 km3 in 1992.
 These glaciers feature typical ice structures such as crevasses and there may be a subglacial lake in the caldera.
 Three lakes are found in the caldera at its margins, the easterly Sharkfin lake, the southeasterly Dome lake and the southwesterly Alpehué lake.
 These glaciers drain to the north and northwest; the latter glacier flows from the caldera through the Alpehué crater into the valley of the same name, which is drained by the Rio Alpehué into the Rio Allipén river.
 Other than the caldera and crater glaciers, the only snow cover on Sollipulli is seasonal.
-Glaciers have been present on the volcano before the Last Glacial Maximum and have left glacial striations and evidence of subglacial eruptions such as hyaloclastite deposits.
+Glaciers have been present on the volcano before the Last Glacial Maximum and have left glacial valleys on its slopes, glacial striations and evidence of subglacial eruptions such as hyaloclastite deposits.